jlee1114/Live-Sign-Language-Translator/README.md

 | Z (25) | n/a          | n/a      |

 ## Convolutional Neural Network
 For this project, I used PyTorch to create a neural network.
+This [tutorial](https://pytorch.org/tutorials/beginner/basics/buildmodel_tutorial.html) will help you if you're looking to build a model using PyTorch.

+The first step was to apply *data augmentation* which waas done by using RandomResizedCrop to zoom into the pictures, then I normalized them to make them between (0,1).
+This was done in the *preprocessing* file and it outputted tensors, which is needed when you are using neural networks.

+### Network Architecture
 The outline of the network is as followed.
 <p align="left">
   <a href="https://github.com/justinrhee1114/Live-Sign-Language-Translator">
     <img src="images/ASL.png" alt="Logo" width="140" height="1100">
   </a>
 </p>

+### Parameters
+After trying many different optimizers and loss functions, the best results were given and this is what it was:
+* Loss Function: Cross Entropy Loss
+* Optimizer: Stochastic Gradient Descent
+  * Learning Rate = 0.01
+  * Momentum = 0.9
+* Scheduler: StepLR
+  * Step Size = 10
+  * Gamma = 0.1
+* Epochs: 12

+## Results
+When I trained the model, the first epoch has a loss of 6.318 and by the final epoch, the loss went down all the way to 0.00000018 which is great!

+After this, we evaluate the model on the test set which gave me the following results:
+* Training Accuracy: 99.8%
+* Validation Accuracy 96.9%

+Since we gained great results, I converted the model to ONNX to use with OpenCV to make this into a live-detection with a camera.

 ## Contact